Send the link below via email or IMCopy

 "She Walks in Beauty"

 He inherited his title when he was ten years old.
-He lived a flamboyant lifestyle, had affairs with married ladies that caused scandal (especially Lady Caroline Lamb),had separated with his wife and was said to have an incestuous relationship with his half-sister.
+He lived a flamboyant lifestyle, had affairs with married ladies that caused scandal, separated from his wife (big no-no), and was said to have an incestuous relationship with his half-sister (even bigger no-no).
 He also engaged in homosexual relationships, but never identified himself by his sexuality.

 After he caused many scandals, he imposed an exile on himself at the age of 28 and never returned to England.
 He went on to train Greek troops fighting for their independence from Turkey and died of a fever in Greece at the age of 35.